 There are other clashes and contradictions too.
-Only 16% of CISOs classify their risk appetite as low, yet when asked about their perspective of their colleagues' risk appetite, twice as many of them (32%) would describe their CEO's risk appetite as low.
+Only 20% of industrial sector CISOs classify their risk appetite as low, yet when asked about their perspective of their colleagues' risk appetite, a third (34%) would describe their CEO's risk appetite as low.
 When juxtaposed, these two figures suggest CISOs believe they have a higher risk appetite than their CEO-a reversal of a common assumption.
 Research participants report that these differing views can manifest as real problems in the boardroom.

-An overwhelming majority (92%) of CISOs confirmed that conflicting risk appetites is an issue in their C-suite, with 32% of them saying these differing perceptions cause conflict often.
+An overwhelming majority (91%) of industrial CISOs confirmed that conflicting risk appetites are an issue in their C-suite, with 37% of them saying these differing perceptions cause conflict often (higher than industry averages of 32%).

-Given these reported clashing perspectives and approaches, today's CISOs are working hard to strike the right balance in their organization.
+Given these reported clashing perspectives and approaches, today's industrial sector CISOs are working hard to strike the right balance in their organization.
 They need to find a happy medium between enabling their business and defending it, simultaneously embracing the new possibilities of their role to help achieve business goals, while still delivering their core remit and ensuring security priorities are met.

-Not surprisingly, then, a large majority of CISOs (70%) see their role as "a balancing act."
-Two-thirds (66%) say they are "walking a tightrope" between what the business wants and what makes sense from a security perspective.
-Little wonder that 66% of CISOs see influencing and educating other members of the C-suite as an increasingly important aspect of their role.
+Not surprisingly, then, a large majority of industrial CISOs (70%) see their role as "a balancing act."
+Two-thirds (62%) say they are "walking a tightrope" between what the business wants and what makes sense from a security perspective.
+Little wonder that 60% of industrial CISOs see influencing and educating other members of the C-suite as an increasingly important aspect of their role.
+Country Spotlight of industrial CISOs would describe their CEO's risk appetite as low

-Country Spotlight